-Northland Mission is the result of God’s blessing on the life of Dr. Paul Patz (1911–2000) and his family.
+Northland International University and Northland Camp & Conference Center are the result of God’s blessing on the life of Dr. Paul Patz (1911–2000) and his family.
 Born as the ninth of ten children into a life of poverty, Paul Patz trusted Jesus Christ as his personal Savior at age seventeen.
 Paul would later recall developing a perplexing burden after his conversion.
 He felt God calling him into a ministry but was unsure what God could do with a poor farmer with only a third-grade education.
 As he pondered these things, he continued working the family farm through the dark days of the Great Depression.

 Starting with the passion of a young farm boy, God has developed a ministry that has impacted thousands of lives, trained hundreds of college graduates for ministry, and whose influence is being felt around the world.
 Beginning in 1948, Paul Patz developed a series of inventions that would revolutionize the farming industry and lead to his financial success.
-He eventually founded Patz Sales, Inc., which has been manufacturing quality farm machinery for over fifty-seven years.
+He eventually founded Patz Corporation, which has been manufacturing quality farm machinery for over 65 years.

 Then, in 1976, Paul Patz acted on the need for a Bible-training institution in this region by branching out and opening Northland’s doors to Northland Baptist Bible Institute.
+That year James Wooster became Northland's first president (serving 1976-1980).
 The scope of the curriculum quickly outdistanced the institute and after only one year, the name was changed to Northland Baptist Bible College.
-The college grew and flourished under the leadership of then-president, Les Ollila, throughout the 1980s and 1990s.
+The college grew and flourished under the leadership of then-president, Les Ollila (serving 1984-2002), throughout the 1980s and 1990s.
 During that time, a broader range of majors became available, a graduate school was started, and the presence of Northland’s graduates began to be seen on every continent of the globe.

-In 2009, under the visionary leadership of current-president, Matt Olson, after considering the increased scope of what was being offered, a name addition of Northland International University was born, serving as an umbrella to Northland's School of Leadership, School of Biblical Studies, School of Cross-Cultural Studies, School of Communication Arts, and School of Education as well as Northland Graduate School, Northland Center for Global Opportunities, and Northland Center for the Local Church.
+In 2009, under the visionary leadership of then-president Matt Olson (serving 2002-2013), after considering the increased scope of what was being offered, a name addition of Northland International University was born, serving as an umbrella to Northland's School of Leadership, School of Biblical Studies, School of Cross-Cultural Studies, School of Communication Arts, School of Education, School of Graduate Studies, Center for Global Opportunities, and Center for the Local Church.
 In all of this, the administration’s goal was to amplify and reinforce the original mission and purpose statements.
 Paul Patz’s founding vision has not changed, but it has grown and multiplied through increased opportunities because of unprecedented avenues for learning, training, and going.